KyleDDJ/Library_4a/README.md

 ## Project Information

-This project is developed as part of a midterm school requirement for ITPC 115.
-It is aimed at demonstrating knowledge and skills in building secure API endpoints and token management.
+This project was developed as a midterm requirement for the ITPC 115 course.
+It showcases proficiency in designing secure API endpoints and implementing effective token management.

 <p align="right">(<a href="#library-management-system">back to top</a>)</p>